-The following table shows the number of directorships the directors of the board held, including the Bank's in 2018.
+The following table shows the number of directorships the directors of the board held, including the Bank's in 2019.
 Positions in the Boards of the same group are regarded as one position.
 Positions in the Boards of organisations that are not engaged in profit-making activities are not presented in the table below.
-Directorships as at 31 December 2018 shown in the table below includes retired or resigned Directors who retired or resigned during the year 2018.
+Directorships as at 31 December 2019 shown in the table below includes retired or resigned Directors who retired or resigned during the year 2019.

 Position held with Ancoria Directorships - Directorships -

 Name Bank Executive Non-Executive

-Martin Schenk Chairman - 1
+Andreas C. Kritiotis Chairman • 2

 Charalambos Panayiotou Vice-Chairman 1 3

 Charidemos Theocharides Non-executive Director 1 2

 Senior Independent Director

-Evan Gavas Non-executive Director 1 2
+Martin Schenk Non-executive Director 1 1

-Sievert Larsson Non-executive Director - 3
+Sievert Larsson Non-executive Director 1 3

-Athena Papadopoulou Non-executive Director - 1
+Athena Papadopoulou Non-executive Director 1 1

-Marios Clerides Non-executive Director - 4
+Marios Clerides Non-executive Director ı 4

+Chloe Kyprianou Non-executive Director • 1

 Ioannis Loizou Executive Director 1 2

 Evgenia Christodoulou Executive Director 1 2

+Nicolas Prentzas Executive Director 1 -